-Canadian Environmental Protection Act (CEPA) Priorities Substances Lists (continued): In addition, the Toluene component is on the CEPA Priority Substances 1 list, not considered as "TOXIC" under Section 64 of CEPA.

-Canadian WHMIS Regulations: This product is classified as a Controlled Product, Hazard Classes B2 (Flammable Liquid), D2A (Poisonous and Infectious Material, Other Effects/Very Toxic: Teratogenicity and Embryotoxicity), and D2B (Poisonous and Infectious Material, Other effects/Toxic: Skin Irritation) as per the Controlled Product Regulations.
+- CANADIAN DSL/NDSL INVENTORY STATUS: The components of this product are on the DSL Inventory. - CANADIAN ENVIRONMENTAL PROTECTION ACT (CEPA) PRIORITIES SUBSTANCES LISTS: The Xylene component is on the CEPA Priority Substances 1 list, not considered as "TOXIC" under Section 64 of CEPA. - CANADIAN WHMIS REGULATIONS: This product is classified as a Controlled Product, Hazard Classes B2 (Flammable Liquid); D1A (Poisonous and Infectious Material, Acute Lethality, Very Toxic); D2A (Poisonous and Infectious Material, Other Effects, Very Toxic, Teratogenicity and Embryotoxicity), and D2B (Poisonous and Infectious Material, Other effects/Toxic: Eye Irritation, Skin Irritation, Respiratory Tract and Skin Sensitization) as per the Controlled Product Regulations.